Presenters

 Keiko Katsui, PhD

-Dr. Keiko Katsui is a Deputy Director of Research Integrity and Social Co-Creation at Japan Agency for Medical Research and Development (AMED).
+Dr. Keiko Katsui is a Deputy Director of Group for Social Co-Creation at Japan Agency for Medical Research and Development (AMED).
 In this position, Dr. Katsui is responsible for general managing all activities related to “Social Co-Creation”, such as Ethical, Legal and Social Issues, Patient and Public Involvement, Diversity and Inclusion, and Sustainable Development Goals across AMED’s R&D programs.
 Dr.Katsui has over 10 years’ experience in researches and teaching Biomedical Ethics and History of Medicine.
 Dr. Katsui holds a PhD in Medicine and is also the youngest ever recipient of the Academic Encouragement Award of Japanese Society for the History of Medicine for 2011.

 Yukiko Nishimura, PhD, MSc